twitter/communitynotes/content/ranking-notes.md

 Note: for now, to avoid overfitting on our very small dataset, we only use 1-dimensional factors.
 We expect to increase this dimensionality as our dataset size grows significantly.

-## Attribute Outlier Filtering
+## Tag Outlier Filtering

 In some cases, a note may appear helpful but miss key points about the tweet or lack sources.
-Reviewers who rate a note as "Not Helpful" can associate [attributes](examples#helpful-attributes) with their review to identify specific shortcomings of the note.
+Reviewers who rate a note as "Not Helpful" can associate [tag](examples#helpful-attributes) with their review to identify specific shortcomings of the note.
-When a note has receives especially high levels of a "Not Helpful" attribute, we require a higher intercept before rating the note as "Helpful".
+When a note has receives especially high levels of a "Not Helpful" tag, we require a higher intercept before rating the note as "Helpful".
 This approach helps us to maintain data quality by recognizing when there is a troubling pattern on an otherwise strong note.

-We define the quantity $a_{un}$ to represent the _weight_ given to attribute $a$ identified by reviewer (user) $u$ on note $n$:
+We define the quantity $a_{un}$ to represent the _weight_ given to tag $a$ identified by reviewer (user) $u$ on note $n$:

 $$ a_{un} = \mathbb{1}_{aun} \left( 1 + \left( {{||f_u - f_n||} \over {\tilde{f}}} \right)^2 \right) ^{-1} $$

 Where:
 * $\tilde{f} = median_{r_{un}}(||f_n - f_r||)$ indicates the median distance between the reviewer and note latent factors over all observable reviews $r_{un}$
-* $\mathbb{1}_{aun}$ is 1 if reviewer $u$ assigned attribute $a$ to note $n$ and 0 otherwise.
+* $\mathbb{1}_{aun}$ is 1 if reviewer $u$ assigned tag $a$ to note $n$ and 0 otherwise.

-We define the total weight of an attribute $a$ on note $n$ as:
+We define the total weight of an tag $a$ on note $n$ as:

 $$ n_{a} = \sum_{r_{un}} a_{un} $$

 Notice the following:
-* No single review can achieve an attribute weight $a_{un} > 1$.
+* No single review can achieve an tag weight $a_{un} > 1$.
 * Reviews where the reviewer factor and note factor are equal will achieve the maximum weight of 1.0, reviews at a median distance will achieve a weight of 0.5, and reviews at 2x the median distance will have a weight of 0.2.
 All reviews will have positive weight.
-* Assigning higher weights to attributes in reviews where the reviewer and note are closer in the embedding space effectively lends greater weight to critical reviews from reviewers who tend to share the same perspective as the note.
+* Assigning higher weights to tags in reviews where the reviewer and note are closer in the embedding space effectively lends greater weight to critical reviews from reviewers who tend to share the same perspective as the note.

 Given the quantities defined above, we modify scoring as follows:
-* When the total weight $a_n$ of an attribute exceeds 1.5 _and_ is in the 95th percentile of all notes with an intercept greater than 0.4, we require the intercept to exceed 0.5 before marking the note as helpful.
+* When the total weight $a_n$ of an tag exceeds 1.5 _and_ is in the 95th percentile of all notes with an intercept greater than 0.4, we require the intercept to exceed 0.5 before marking the note as helpful.
-* We disregard the "Typos or unclear language" and "Note not needed on this Tweet" attributes, which do not relate to note accuracy.
+* We disregard the "Typos or unclear language" and "Note not needed on this Tweet" tags, which do not relate to note accuracy.

 ## Determining Note Status Explanation Tags